huishenlab/biscuit/index.md

 cd biscuit-release
 ```

-After retrieving the source code (regardless of retrieval method), building BISCUIT proceeds as follows:
+Regardless of how the source code is retrieved, building BISCUIT proceeds as follows:
 ```bash
 mkdir build && cd build
 cmake -DCMAKE_INSTALL_PREFIX=../ ../
 make && make install
 ```
-This will create a directory called `bin` in top level directory of BISCUIT where the `biscuit` binary and the QC, asset
+This will create a directory called `bin` in the top level directory of BISCUIT where the `biscuit` binary and the QC,
-creator, and strand-flipping scripts can be found.
-You can also specify a different directory to install your files
+asset creator, and strand-flipping scripts can be found.
+You can also specify a different directory to install your
-(replace `-DCMAKE_INSTALL_PREFIX=../` with `-DCMAKE_INSTALL_PREFIX=/path/to/your/other/location`).
-If you don't include
+files (replace `-DCMAKE_INSTALL_PREFIX=../` with `-DCMAKE_INSTALL_PREFIX=/path/to/your/other/location`).
+If you don't
-the `-DCMAKE_INSTALL_PREFIX` option, you can specify the install location via:
+include the `-DCMAKE_INSTALL_PREFIX` option, you can specify the install location via:
 `cmake --install --prefix /path/to/your/install/location`.
 If you don't run the install commands, the BISCUIT binary
 can be found in `build/src/biscuit` (relative to the top level directory of BISCUIT) and the scripts can be found in the
 `scripts/` directory.